CaptainCrimson/phishing/README.md

 We're taking matters into our own hands now.

 ## How can I help?
-Please please please look at the [reported issues](https://github.com/simplephishingtoolkit/sptoolkit-rebirth/issues) and if you're able, try fixing them! :)
+Please please please look at the [reported issues](https://github.com/simplephishingtoolkit/sptoolkit-rebirth/issues) and if you're able, try fixing them!
+Nothing that takes your fancy?
+Install spt(r), give it a go and submit some bugs/feature suggestions.
+We accept pull requests, so give it a go!

 ## INSTALLATION